fauxst/faustdust/README.md

-# faustdust
+# fauxst

+> fast dates, cheap cars

+just a fag playing with digital matchsticks

-house broken & A Good Boy :wolf:
+house broken & a good boy :wolf:

-> Not a clue what I'm effing doing in the digital epoch.
-Just a fag playing matchsticks.
->> **Whatever with your however.**
+whatever with your however

+* * *

+-f